+Prepared by:

+Frank Iannantuono, Superintendent of Education Christine Graham, Program Officer Pat Mete, Secondary Consultant

+Presented by:

-Prepared by: Frank Iannantuono, Superintendent of Education Christine Graham, Program Officer Pat Mete, Secondary Consultant Presented by: Frank Iannantuono, Superintendent of Education Christine Graham, Program Officer Pat Mete, Secondary Consultant Approved by: John Crocco, Director of Education Date: May 12, 2009
+Frank Iannantuono, Superintendent of Education Christine Graham, Program Officer Pat Mete, Secondary Consultant

 SPECIALIST HIGH SKILLS MAJOR PROGRAMS - ENHANCEMENTS

 On October 14, 2008, a Report to the Committee of the Whole was presented on Specialists High Skills Major (SHSM) Programs highlighting the ribbon cutting ceremonies at each site.
 The May 12th CW Report is an SHSM year end follow up showcasing our students, teachers as well as some of their achievements and work throughout the 2008-2009 school year.
 In addition, we will look ahead to next year's vision for SHSM opportunities for students.